Help Your Pet Cope with Separation Anxiety

 Coping Tip 2: Make Leaving a Good Thing

-Another way to help ease your dog or cat’s anxiety is to make your departure a pleasant experience for them.
+Another way to help ease your dog or cat's anxiety is to make your departure a pleasant experience for them.
 Have you ever thought about what dogs do all day?
 If they have no form of entertainment, it increases the likelihood that they will grow anxious awaiting your return.
 Puppy separation anxiety can worsen if your dog is left bored for extended periods of time.
-Before dog owners exit the home, give your pet a treat that will keep them busy for an extended period of time and will cater to their dog needs.
+Before dog owners exit the home, give your pet a treat or puzzle toy that will keep them busy for an extended period of time and will cater to their dog needs.
 The treat will allow your pet to associate positive actions when their owner departs.
 You can also try dog separation anxiety toys such as Kongs, which can be filled with kibble or peanut butter to keep your dog occupied while you're away.

 Coping Tip 3: Coming and Going Is No Big Deal